partrickJhonson/beef/Tunnelling.md

 ## Introduction

-Tunnelling Proxy (TP) effectively mimics a reverse HTTP proxy.
+Tunneling Proxy (TP) effectively mimics a reverse HTTP proxy.
 It will process requests via a selected browser session.
 This session becomes the tunnel and its [[hooked browser|https://github.com/beefproject/beef/wiki/Hooked-Browser]] the exit point.

 #### Table of Contents